apytypes/apytypes/README.md

 ### Tests

-Test dependencies can be installed by running `pip3 install [.test]` and then executed by `pytest`.
+Test dependencies can be installed by running `pip install [.test]` and then executed by `pytest`.